weaveworks-guides/weave-net-legacy/aws-nginx-ubuntu-simple/README.md

 ---

-This example demonstrates how using `Weave Net` and `Weave Run` you can deploy Nginx as a load balancer for a simple php application running in containers on multiple nodes in [Amazon Web Services](http://aws.amazon.com), with no modifications to the application and minimal docker knowledge.
+This example demonstrates how with `Weave Net` you can deploy Nginx as a load balancer for a simple php application running in containers on multiple nodes in [Amazon Web Services](http://aws.amazon.com), with no modifications to the application and minimal docker knowledge.